 The Porl-E competition ran across schools in south east Essex from November to December 2019.
-The aim was to get key audiences such as children to think about how they might stay well this winter.
-The narrative included a story about ‘Porl-E’, a nasty germ that causes upset tummies and bad coughs.
+The aim was to get key audiences such as children to think about how they might stay well during winter.
+The narrative included a story about ‘Porl-E’, a nasty germ that causes upset tummies, colds and flu.

 Thank you to everyone who submitted entries.
 The winners have now been announced, and include the following schools:

 - Our Lady of Ransom, Rayleigh

 - Porters Grange Primary School and Nursery, Southend-on-Sea